huajianjiu/Bernoulli-CBOFP/README.md

-# Learning Word Embedding from a corpus and a lexicon using "Fuzzy Paraphrases"
+# The development of the "Fuzzy Paraphrases" is not over

 The implement of the model and method in our paper "Fuzzy paraphrases in learning word representations with a corpus and a lexicon"
 The source code is based on the source code of word2vec(https://code.google.com/archive/p/word2vec/)[1,2,3].